Free League Publishing

-Free League Publishing (Swedish: Fria Ligan) is a game studio and publisher based in Stockholm, Sweden, formed in 2011.
+Free League Publishing is a game studio and publisher based in Stockholm, Sweden, formed in 2011.
 The company designs and publishes tabletop role-playing games, board games, and books based on licensed properties and independent works.
-Their games include Alien: The Roleplaying Game, Vaesen, Forbidden Lands, Invincible--Superhero Roleplaying, and Mörk Borg.
+Their games include Dragonbane, Alien: The Roleplaying Game, Vaesen, Forbidden Lands, Invincible--Superhero Roleplaying, and Mörk Borg.

 History

 After the Swedish publisher Järnringen closed in 2011, founder Järnringen got in touch with some role-playing game enthusiasts to ask if they wanted to take over development of the role-playing game Svavelvinter, which led to the formation of Free League Publishing.

 The publisher has had a series of successful crowdfunding campaigns.
 Between 2015 and 2022, their Kickstarter campaigns managed to gather 100 million SEK (10 million USD) in total funding.